rust-lang/book/second-edition/src/ch12-03-improving-error-handling-and-modularity.md

 We can choose to instead return a `Result` value that will contain a `Config` instance in the successful case, and will describe the problem in the error case.
-When `Config::new` is communicating to `main`, we can use Rust's way of signaling that there was a problem using the `Result` type.
+When `Config::new` is communicating to `main`, we can follow Rust's convention of signaling that there was a problem using the `Result` type.
 Then we can change `main` to convert an `Err` variant into a nicer error for our users, without the surrounding text about `thread 'main'` and `RUST_BACKTRACE` that a call to `panic!` causes.

 Listing 12-9 shows the changes to the return value of `Config::new` and the body of the function needed to return a `Result`: